aws-samples/aws-migops-guidance/User Guide/migration-journeys.md

 1. Choose **Actions**, then choose **Copy journey**\.

-1. Specify a different name for the copy if you don't want it to have the name that AWS MigOps suggests\.
+1. Specify a different name for the copy if you don't want it to have the name that Migration Hub suggests\.

 1. You can optionally specify a description and a completion date for the copy\.